Will I ever sleep again?

 The bounce feature has saved me hundreds of trips of running into Zoey’s room and sticking the pacifier back into her mouth.
 Fun fact: Cradlewise is the only crib on the market that automatically soothes your baby BEFORE they cry.
 What’s not to love about a built-in night nurse?

-As you noticed in the comparison chart above, assembling the Cradlewise takes longer than the SNOO.
-While pregnant, you'll likely need to rely on your support partner to help build the crib.
+As you noticed in the comparison chart above, assembling the Cradlewise takes considerably longer to assemble than the SNOO.
+While pregnant, you'll will need to rely on your support partner to help build the crib.
+I would anticipate needing at least an hour to assemble the crib.
 Pro tip: Assemble it in the room where you want to have your baby sleep.
 Another drawback to the Cradlewise is that there's no button to turn on/off the crib completely.
 So unless you have the bounce & white noise set to auto, you'll need to have your phone nearby to operate the crib's features.
 Lastly, there is a small light on top of the Cradlewise bar.
 You cannot turn off this light, it can only be dimmed, so we had to put some electrical tape on the light to ensure complete darkness.

 Cradlewise Built-In Baby Monitor